Sieboldianus/AccessPhotoDatabaseInterface/readme.md

-A Photo Database Interface
+Access Photo Database Interface
 =============
 Tool to read & import lists of Photo Metadata (*.txt) to MS Access and perform simple Time-Aggregation, Conversion and Export tasks.

-**A Photo Database Interface**, a tool that helps importing lists of photo metadata to Access for simple analysis and conversion tasks.
+**A Photo Database Interface** that helps importing lists of photo metadata to Access for simple analysis and conversion tasks.
 Tested for up to 5M photo entries.

 ![photo Database Interface](interface.png?raw=true)